Greek Crew Member Of Tanker Seized By Iran Released

-(MENAFN- IANS) Athens, Jan 19 (IANS) A Greek national, crew member of a tanker that was seized by Iran last week, was released on Thursday, the media reported.
+ATHENS, Jan 19 (NNN-XINHUA) - A Greek national, crew member of a tanker that was seized by Iran last week, was released on Thursday, Greek national news agency AMNA reported.

-The Greek-owned and Marshall Island-flagged tanker, with 19 crew members on board, was seized off the coast of Oman on January 11 and was anchored in Iran, Xinhua news agency reported.
+The Greek-owned and Marshall Island-flagged tanker, with 19 crew members on board, was seized off the coast of Oman on Jan.
+11 and was anchored in Iran.

 Efforts are being made for the release of the other 18 crew members, all Filipinos, the tanker manager Empire Navigation said in a statement, adding that they are all in good health and in contact with their families.

-The tanker was carrying 145,000 tonnes of crude oil from Basra in Iraq to Aliaga in Turkey.
+The tanker was carrying 145,000 tonnes of crude oil from Basra in Iraq to Aliaga in Türkiye.

-The Iranian Army said in a statement last week that the country's naval forces had taken control of "St Nikolas" following a judicial order from Iran's Ports and Maritime Organisation.
+The Iranian Army said in a statement last week that the country's naval forces had taken control of“St Nikolas” following a judicial order from Iran's Ports and Maritime Organization. - NNN-XINHUA

 Legal Disclaimer: